CrowdStrike/Cloud-Azure/README.md

 ### Baseline Task (Daily)

-The baseline task runs every 24 hours and invokes a ResourceGraph API request to capture snapshot of the all events and its attributes relevant to Discover for Azure.
+The baseline task runs every 24 hours and invokes a ResourceGraph API request to capture a snapshot of all events and their attributes relevant to Discover for Azure.
 Currently CrowdStrike will query the ResourceGraph API for the following resource types
 *	AzureVirtualMachine
 *	AzureDisk
 *	AzureVirtualNetwork